spicy-wolf/UwpRotateWindow/README.md

 Run `Install.ps1` in PowerShell

-Accept the certificate
+If asked to allow certificates, click Y to allow

-The application name is called `Rotate Window`
+The application name is called `Rotate Window`.
+It can be found in the start menu.

 ## How to use